kyleboas/tacticsjournal.com/privacy.md

 ## Analytics

-I use third party analytics software from Clicky.
+I use third party analytics software from [Clicky](https://clicky.com/terms/privacy) and [GoatCounter](https://www.goatcounter.com/help/privacy).
 I use it to see what people are reading and how they are using my site.
-You can view their [Privacy Policy](https://clicky.com/terms/privacy) to see what information is collected.
+You can view their Privacy Policy to see what information is collected.

-If you would like to opt out of being tracked, [visit this page](https://clicky.com/optout).

 ## Sponsors